-Note: When the Process Control Loop is enabled, the Analog output voltage is normalized to 2.5V.
+Note: When the Process Control Loop is enabled, the Analog output voltage is normalized to half of the total voltage input.
+For instance, with a 0-5V analog input range such as the RIO-47100 - the voltage is normalized to 2.5V.
 This allows the output to go below 2.5 to compensate for a negative error and above 2.5V to compensate for positive error.